 Effective quality first teaching is the key to enabling all children to participate and develop their artistic knowledge and skills.
 Differentiation within lessons is a vital component to ensure that a balance of support and challenge is achieved by all learners.

-- Challenge and support specific to science may include
+Challenge and support specific to art may include:

 Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
 Similarly, added challenge is given to those pupils requiring it.
 This may be through questioning or the use of written work.

 Within art and design, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
 Emphasis is placed on investigative learning opportunities to help children gain a coherent knowledge of understanding of each unit of work covered throughout the school.

 Our art and design curriculum is high quality, well thought out and is planned to demonstrate progression.
 We focus on progression of knowledge and skills and discreet vocabulary progression also form part of the units of work.

 We measure the impact of our curriculum through the following methods: